Meet Richard Tharp

 Thread: Madeira Auroquilt—he uses it for everything!

-Machines for Quilting: Solaris and Altair, and…Sergers!
-“I love piecing but hate winding bobbins, so a serger was a perfect option,” Richard says.
+Machines for Quilting: Solaris and Altair and…Sergers!
+“I love piecing but hate winding bobbins so a serger was a perfect option ” Richard says.
 His first serger was the Baby Lock Evolution.